cocos/cocos-docs/en/scripting/access-node-component.md

 # Access Nodes and Components

 You can modify __Nodes__ and __Components__ in the **Inspector** panel, and also dynamically using scripts.
-The advantage of dynamic modification is that it can continuously modify attributes and transition attributes within a period of time to achieve gradual effects.
+The advantage of dynamic modification is that it can continuously modify properties and transition properties within a period of time to achieve gradual effects.
 Scripts can also respond to player input, modify, create and destroy __Nodes__ or __Components__, and implement various game logic.
 To achieve these effects, developers need to obtain the __Node__ or __Component__ that needs to be modified in the script.

 ## Document topics